Broadway–Lafayette Street/Bleecker Street station: Southbound transfer

+Northbound transfer

-A transfer between the IND platforms and the uptown IRT platform had been planned since 1989, when the project was included in the Metropolitan Transportation Authority (MTA)'s third capital program.
+A transfer between the IND platforms and the uptown IRT platform had been planned since 1989, when the project was included in the MTA's third capital program.
 Construction on the transfer would have started in 1992 pending the approval of the program by the State Legislature.
 The MTA estimated that 15,000 daily passengers would use the free transfer.
-Most passengers transferring between the IND and the uptown IRT platform continued to pay an additional fare, except for holders of unlimited-ride MetroCards, after that option was introduced in the 1990s.
+The MTA contemplated providing a free transfer between the IND and northbound IRT platforms during the late 1990s.
+This would have alleviated congestion caused by the closure of the Manhattan Bridge's northern pair of subway tracks, which resulted in numerous service changes at the IND station.
+By 1998, this transfer was no longer being planned.

-Further progress on the IND/IRT transfer stalled until 2005, when the MTA allocated $50 million to renovate the complex in its 2005–2009 capital program.
-The project included $9.2 million for the IRT platforms' renovation, $8.9 million for ADA-accessible elevators, and $31.9 million for a free transfer to the uptown IRT platform.
-On March 26, 2012, the uptown platform was shifted south to the newly constructed extension, and the 1950s northern extension closed at the same time.
-At the time, the MTA stated that the transfer project to the uptown Bleecker Street platform would be completed at the end of June.

-The uptown transfer did not fully open until September 25, 2012.
-The overall cost of the rehabilitation project had climbed to $135 million.
-On the same day, an escalator connected the uptown platform of the Broadway-Lafayette Street station with a new transfer mezzanine that connected riders to the uptown platform of the Bleecker Street station.
+Further progress on the IND/IRT transfer stalled until 2005, when the MTA announced that it would renovate the complex in its 2005–2009 capital program.
+The project was to cost $50 million, including $9.2 million for the IRT platforms' renovation, $8.9 million for ADA-accessible elevators, and $31.9 million for a free transfer to the uptown IRT platform.
+An escalator connected the uptown platform of the Broadway-Lafayette Street station with a new transfer mezzanine that connected riders to the uptown platform of the Bleecker Street station.
 In addition, elevators were installed to connect the various platforms of the IND station, and those of Bleecker Street.
 The transfer contained new elevators and escalators to the IND station below.
 The street-level elevator accesses the southbound IRT platform directly, while four other elevators in the station connect each IND platform with each IRT platform.

+On March 26, 2012, the uptown platform was shifted south to the newly constructed extension, and the 1950s northern extension closed at the same time.
+At the time, the MTA stated that the transfer to the uptown Bleecker Street platform would be completed at the end of June.
+The uptown transfer did not fully open until September 25, 2012.
+The overall cost of the rehabilitation project had climbed to $127 million.
+The MTA estimated that the free transfer would benefit 30,000 riders daily; by then, the complex had 11.6 million passengers annually.
+The New York Daily News wrote: "Thus will be completed the grand project, begun 72 years ago under Mayor Fiorello LaGuardia, of unifying the subways, the great unifier of New York."